Current Projects Include:

 Trained 187 Venezuelan migrants in Chile (90% of which were women) on data literacy and data visualization.
 The course had a 96% approval rating among participants.
 Based on our post-course evaluations, we estimate the average participant increased his/her salary by 20%, with 86% attaining a job or internship.
 (The program is continuing through local funding.)

-Toast to the 1st Cohort of Aprendo Data Participants
+Sample Cohort of Aprendo Data Participants